 Area of Specialization

 Structural engineers plan and design all types of structures including bridges, building, dams, tunnels, tanks, power plants, transmission line towers, offshore drilling platforms, and space satellites.
 Structural engineers analyze the forces that a structure will encounter and develop a design that will withstand those forces.
 The structural engineer selects structural components, systems, and materials that will provide adequate strength, stability, and durability.
-Structural dynamics is a specialty within structural engineering that accounts for dynamic forces on structures such as those resulting from earthquakes.
-(Prof. Bhaumik, Prof. Purasinghe, Prof. Taly)
+Structural dynamics is a specialty within structural engineering that accounts for dynamic forces on structures such as those resulting from earthquakes. ( Prof. Purasinghe, Prof. Rodriguez-Nikl)

 Hydraulic and Water Resources Engineering

 Transportation engineers are involved with the safe and efficient movement of both people and goods.
 They design and maintain all types of transportation facilities, including highways, mass transit systems, railroads and airfields, ports, and harbors.
-(Prof. Hashemian, Prof. Kett)
+(Prof. Hashemian, Prof. Mazari)